sprollucy/Sweatbot-Beta/README.md

 - Added economy tracking to quickly see how many bits are available for user.
 Updates every 15 seconds
 - Fixed crash when connecting and disconnecting quickly
 - Added !sendkey.
 Chat can now send individual keypresses.
 Set the cost and how long for it to hold the button in Command Menu.
 Example "!sendkey A" will press the button A

-1.0.0.72-alpha
-- Removed old command system in favor of the command builder.
-Maintaining and changing any of it was a pain
-- Updated debug system
-- Fixed crash caused if the custom command json was missing
-- Fixed "Disable confirmation message" toggle not saving after restart
-- Adjusted menu names and layouts
-- Added save button to Auto Message
-- Added toggle in settings to hide Trader Menu
-- Adjusted scripting language syntax and how to use file
-- Added MPosAsync
-- Added quick commands under the Command Builder menu
-- Removed goose folder.
-Planning on adding a way to launch exe files